-You can find Chungking Mansions at - Tsim Sha Tsui, Nathan Road 36-44Continue to 2 of 4 below.
+You can find Chungking Mansions at Tsim Sha Tsui, Nathan Road 36-44.

 The first thing you’ll see as you walk into Chungking Mansions is a lone Chinese security guard.
 He may not look it, but this man is essential to any visit to Chungking.
 If you’re not Chinese, and you walk into Chungking, it is assumed that you are looking for Indian food.
 Before you reach the security guard, you’ll be mobbed by touts from a variety of Indian restaurants who will try and pull you away to their restaurant.

 This can be a little unnerving the first time it happens but keep your cool.
 In a heartbeat, the Chinese security guard will stride out from his post to briskly tell the touts to move back.
 You are then left with fifteen leaflets for Indian restaurants to choose from - pick your restaurant and the guard will call forward the appropriate tour to guide you through the maze of Chungking to your chosen restaurant.